 7. How are haemorrhoids treated?

 In the absence of symptoms such as bleeding, lumps, itching and pain, haemorrhoids do not require any treatment.
 However, for first or second degree piles, symptoms can be relieved by exerting less during bowel movement.
 This could mean consuming more fluids or laxatives to prevent constipation.
 Oral medication or rectal suppositories may be prescribed by the doctor to relieve the symptoms.
-If these methods do not help, surgical procedures may be required.
+If these methods do not help, piles surgery may be required.